tatianegercina/FinTech/01-Lesson-Plans/22-DeFi/3/LessonPlan.md

 * Thus far, our bid function checks if an `incoming bid` is `higher` than the `current bid` and whether the `auction` has `ended`.
 If the `bid` is `higher` than the `current bid` and the `auction` has `not ended` then the next line of code will continue to execute.

-* Now we need to save the previous bidders info so that they can withdraw their funds from the contract, since they've been outbid.
+* Now we need to save the previous bidders info so they can withdraw their funds from the contract, since they've been outbid.

 * Before we can do this, we first need to check that there has been a previous bidder.
 This is done by checking if the `highestBid` is `not equal to 0`.